Astros vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .238 with two home runs and three RBI.
+- Semien hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .182 with a home run and two RBI.

 Semien Recent Games